QuocDuong16/Video-Download-Basic/README.md

 ### **Step 3: Install necessary libraries**

-You can install the necessary libraries by using the requirements.txt file that comes with the Video Download Basic source code.
-Open Command Prompt or Terminal and navigate to the folder containing the application's source code, then run the following command to install the necessary libraries:
+You can install the necessary libraries using the requirements.txt file that comes with the Video Download Basic source code.
+Open Command Prompt or Terminal and navigate to the directory that contains the application source code, then run the following command to install the necessary libraries:

+- Windows

 ```powershell
 pip install -r requirements.txt